jeff8971/Project3_YZ/readme.md

 - **Compiler**: C++ Compiler supporting C++11 standard
 - **System Configuration**: Compatible with various operating systems, including macOS, Linux, and Windows.
 - **Dependencies**: Requires OpenCV for image processing and feature extraction functionalities.
+- **Camera**: External camera or video input device for real-time video input.
+This project using Apple iPhone 15 as the camera input.
+Before running the project, please make sure the camera is connected and working properly.
+Select the camera index in the code accordingly.

 ## Project Structure
 - `src/`: Source files implementing the core functionality of the project.